Sources of Healthy Foods

 Food Policy Councils

 Food policy councils bring together diverse stakeholders from many sectors of the food system.
 They serve as forums for discussing food issues, foster coordination between sectors in the food system, evaluate and influence policy, and launch or support programs and services that address local needs.
-Learn more about food policy councils from the Community Food Security Coalition.
+Learn more about food policy councils from the CDC.

 Breastfeeding is the normal and optimal method for feeding human infants.
 All major health organizations recommend exclusive breastfeeding (with no other foods or liquids) for 6 months, with the addition of other foods, and continued breastfeeding for at least 12 months.